 As we enjoyed the beauty of Avignon and Pont Du Gard we rejoiced in the fact we had our passports again!
 We missed all the beautys of Switzerland.... but we were safe, happy and had our PASSPORTS back in hand! *insert cute exagerated smiley emoji* Let's rewind....

-Things To Do In France - Avignon and Pont Du Gard
+Beautiful Destinations Of France - Avignon and Pont Du Gard

-We'd lost our passports in Paris at the cabaret show, meaning we had to stay an extra 3 days in Paris (what a shame...).
+We'd lost our passports in Paris at a cabaret show, meaning we had to stay an extra 3 days in Paris (what a shame...).
 This meant we missed out on going to Switzerland and had to meet up with the rest of our Topdeck tour group in Avignon.

 We caught a 3 hour express train from Paris Gare de Lyon to Avignon Centre.
 Working the train system out was really easy and we were soon back on track.
 The train was comfortable with assigned seating but no wifi.

 We had one main instruction from our tour guide, Tom, for when we arrived in Avignon: 'If you get to a bridge and find it only goes halfway, you're on the wrong bridge and need to turn around.'
 What on earth was he talking about?
-We put it in the 'we'll work it out once we get there' pile.
+We put it in the 'We'll work it out once we get there' pile.

 We arrived safely to a very hot Avignon, and navigated our way through the city to our campsite on the other side of the river.
-Walking across the bridge, we looked over and had a simultaneous 'ohhhh that's what he meant!' moment.
+Walking across the bridge, we looked over and had a simultaneous 'Ohhhh that's what he meant!' moment.
 Avignon is home to a medieval bridge, the Pont Saint-Bénézet, which has been slowly worn away after years of wars & floods.
 You can still walk on this, nearly 700 year old, structure today.

 The rest of our daylight hours were spent on a short, but detailed and intrigueing city tour with Tom as our guide.